Borley Rectory: Hauntings

-The Smiths left Borley on 14 July 1929 and the parish had some difficulty in finding a replacement.
-The Reverend Lionel Algernon Foyster (1878–1945), a first cousin of the Bulls, and his wife Marianne (née Mary Anne Emily Rebecca Shaw) (1899–1992) moved into the rectory with their adopted daughter Adelaide, on 16 October 1930.
-Lionel Foyster wrote an account of various strange incidents that occurred between the time the Foysters moved in and October 1935, which was sent to Harry Price.
-These included bell-ringing, windows shattering, throwing of stones and bottles, wall-writing and the locking of their daughter in a room with no key.
-Marianne Foyster reported to her husband a whole range of poltergeist phenomena that included her being thrown from her bed.
+The Smiths left Borley on 14 July 1929, and the parish had some difficulty in finding a replacement.
+On 16 October 1930, the Reverend Lionel Algernon Foyster (1878–1945), a first cousin of the Bulls, and his wife Marianne (1899–1992) moved into the house along with their adopted daughter Adelaide.
+Foyster wrote an account of various strange incidents that occurred between the time his family moved in and October 1935, which was sent to Price.
+These included bell-ringing, windows shattering, the throwing of stones and bottles, wall-writing and the locking of Adelaide in a room with no key.
+Marianne reported to her husband a whole range of poltergeist phenomena that included her being thrown from her bed.
 On one occasion, Adelaide was attacked by "something horrible".
 Foyster tried twice to conduct an exorcism, but his efforts were fruitless; in the middle of the first exorcism, he was struck in the shoulder by a fist-size stone.

-Because of the publicity in the Daily Mirror, these incidents attracted the attention of several psychic researchers, who after investigation were unanimous in suspecting that they were caused, consciously or unconsciously, by Marianne Foyster.
+Because of coverage of the case by the Daily Mirror, these incidents attracted the attention of several paranormal researchers, who after investigation were unanimous in suspecting that they were caused, consciously or unconsciously, by Marianne.
 She later said that she felt that some of the incidents were caused by her husband in concert with one of the psychic researchers, but other events appeared to her to be genuine paranormal phenomena.

-She later admitted that she was having a sexual relationship with a lodger Frank Pearless, and that she used paranormal explanations, to cover up her liaisons.
+Marianne later admitted that she was having a sexual relationship with a lodger named Frank Pearless, and that she used paranormal explanations to cover up her liaisons.

-The Foysters left Borley in October 1935 as a result of Lionel Foyster's ill health.
+The Foyster family left Borley in October 1935 as a result of Lionel Foyster's ill health.